ATD 1-LAW

 The person who accepts the bill in case an endorsee does not accept the bill.

-___________ agency refers to the relationship between the agent and the seller wherein the seller acts as the principal and the agent not only acts as the broker of the principal but at the same time he also undertakes the guarantee of the credit which is extended to buyer.
+I reference to agency law,_________ agency refers to the relationship between the agent and the seller wherein the seller acts as the principal and the agent not only acts as the broker of the principal but at the same time he also undertakes the guarantee of the credit which is extended to the buyer.

 Del Credere

-____________occurs when he agent exceeds the scope of their express or apparent authority but it can be implied by a third-party that the agent actually has that authority.
+In reference to agency law,__________authority occurs when the agent exceeds the scope of their express or apparent authority, but it can be implied by a third party that the agent has that authority.

 Inherent authority